Native Indian languages

 similar to gih-chee muh-nih-doh or gih-chee muh-nih-doo, depending on dialect.

-Waynaboozhoo's wise old grandmother, who raised him.
-Her name just means "grandmother" in the Ojibwe language, and is
+Wenaboozhoo's wise old grandmother, who raised him.
+Her name just means "grandmother" in the Ojibway language, and is

 pronounced noh-koh-miss or noo-koh-miss, depending on dialect.

 According to some Ojibwe legends Jiibayaabooz was Manabozho's brother, who was killed by evil water spirits and became the ruler